helpers/handlebars-helpers-examples/dest/paths/copy.md

 ### {{#each pages}} "this" context

-#### authors.md
+#### collections-categories.md
 this.dirname:  dest/paths
+this.filename: collections-categories.md
+this.pagename: collections-categories.md
+this.basename: collections-categories
+this.extname:
+this.ext:

+#### collections-tags.md
+this.dirname:  dest/paths
-this.filename: authors.md
+this.filename: collections-tags.md
-this.pagename: authors.md
+this.pagename: collections-tags.md
-this.basename: authors
+this.basename: collections-tags
 this.extname:
 this.ext: